DOdrums/PortfolioProjectOne/README.md

 * After finishing page 2 of the website, I noticed that the line underneath the nav bar was suddenly cut in half.
 This was caused by a bottom-margin property being added to the main font selector (which includes the nav element).
 This was solved by making a selector that contains a negative bottom-margin to the ul and il child elements of the nav element and by adding a nav selector that contains a bottom-margin of 0.
 * The thumbnail of the youtube video would dissapear in and out of frame partially when resizing the window.
 After some playing around in the chrome dev tools, I discovered this was due to the width being set to a percentage setting instead of pixels.
 I changed it to pixels and now the thumbnail stayed sized the same no matter the window size.
 * There was a problem with the hero image after resizing it to fit tablet sizes.
 The hero image was now zooming into the div below instead of behind it.
 This was because I changed the height setting of hero-image id but not of the hero-outer id.
 * There was a problem with the figcaption under the count basie image not aligning.
-This happened because I moved around CSS rules insize the media query section, and misplaced a bracket because of that.
+This happened because I moved around CSS rules inside the media query section, and misplaced a bracket because of that.
 This misplaced bracket made two CSS rules fall outside of the media query and were now applied project-wide.
-It took a while to find what caused this, but Chrome Developer tools made it quite easy to see that the wrong styles were being applied at bigger screen sizes.
+It took a while to find what caused this, but Chrome Developer tools made it easier to see that the wrong styles were being applied at bigger screen sizes.

 ## Deployment